RKResident/Peshwas-SynapseFS/docs/ARCHITECTURE.md

 **Exit 4 is reserved for verification failures only.** Graders script against it; never reuse it for I/O errors.

+**`anchor.py`** — the per-tensor anchor policy (§4.3.2), one pure function of `(ratio, depth)`.
+Deliberately free of any repository access: the commit-time encode produces `ratio`, the on-disk manifest chain produces `depth`, and this only has to combine them — which is why it is worth keeping out of both `graph.py` (reads objects) and `codec/checkpoint.py` (does the encoding), and why its thresholds can be swept in a test without building a repo.

 **`store/atomic.py`** — the one durable-write primitive.
 The core is four
 steps: